inclusive-design/idrc/src/projects/future-of-work-equitable-digital-systems.md

 Coming soon: Search EDS resources on the We Count Library.

-{% imagePositionWithText "/media/eds-resources-search-01.png", "Coming soon: Search EDS resources on the We Count Library", "center", "100%", "auto", "null" %}
+{% imagePositionWithText "/media/eds-resources-search-01.png", "Coming soon: Search EDS resources on the We Count Library", "center", "100%", "500", "null" %}

 {% endimagePositionWithText %}